SirKentTheGr/ForcePOINT/Day1.md

 Setting log Servers as Backup
-  Create the additional Log Server elemente
+  Create the additional Log Server element
   Setting Log servers as Backup
     Open Properties of the primary Log Server
     Set up all the secondary log servers associated to primary